Business Plans for business people are like maps for tourists.

 This is a process which should be repeated every 12 months to review progress, discuss problems and to plan how to develop the business in the next 12 months.

-The Business Planning Package incorporates commentary on the following areas:
+The Business Planning Product incorporates commentary on the following areas:

 Articles on the business planning process.